chinamike65/hugo-tuolesi/content/book3/book3en.md

 Many saints have been prophesied by the master Shakyamuni Buddha, Maitreya Bodhisattva, Manjushri Bodhisattva, Machig Labdrön, Yuecheng Bodhisattva, Guru Rinpoche, etc., all of whom have prophesied Master Tsongkhapa.

-Padmasambhava's "Ce Li Pai Wen" says:
+Padmasambhava's "W"ords of Encouragement" says:

 Padmasambhava foretold that a fully ordained Buddhist monk named Lobsang Drakpa would appear in the east, near the land of China who would be regarded as an emanation of a Bodhisattva of the greatest renown and would attain the Complete Enjoyment Body of Buddha – Enlightenment.

-"Near the eastern part of the Han land, there is a Sakyamuni named Lobsang."
+"In the East, near the Han land, there will be a Buddha named Lobsang Drakpa."

 In addition, in many sutras and treatises of great siddhas, there are prophecies of Master Tsongkhapa, who call him the second Buddha.